bbauska/CSS-Notes4Pros/README.md

 > use currentColor inside the border property within the same element if
 > it would be overwritten otherwise due to a more specific selector.
 >
-> Since it\'s the computed color, the border will be green in the
+> Since it&apos;s the computed color, the border will be green in the
 > following example due to the second rule overriding the first:

 div